gajus/turbowatch/README.md

 Your setup may include tasks that are not designed to exit, e.g. `next dev` (starts Next.js in development mode).

-It is important that these tasks are marked as `persistent` to distinguish them from tasks that run to completion as otherwise
+It is important that these tasks are marked as `persistent` to distinguish them from tasks that run to completion as that changes how Turbowatch treats them.

 ||Persistent|Non-Persistent|
 |---|---|---|